 Dengue Fever

-Dengue fever in Costa Rica is definitely something you need to be concerned about.
+Dengue is a huge health concern in Costa Rica and something you should be concerned about.

 Symptoms